jfcherng-sublime/ST-AutoSetSyntax/README.md

 0. Read all syntax definition files.
 0. Try to find `first_line_match` in `.sublime-syntax`s and `firstLineMatch` in `.tmLanguage`s.

-When the first line of a plain text file is being edited:
+When the first line of a plain text file (by default) is being edited:

 0. Match the first line with results we found in the previous step.
 0. If there is any luck, set the corresponding syntax for the user.